 Here is a step-by-step process on how to patch holes in fiberglass bathtubs:

 - To eliminate contaminants, use a wire brush and remove any loosened material leftover.
-Then wipe the surrounding of the bathtub with a material like lacquer thinner.
+Then, wipe the surroundings of the bathtub with a material like lacquer thinner.

-- Cut parts of fiberglass cloth that are oversized, leaving an extra two inches beyond the repair area.
+- Cut parts of oversized fiberglass cloth, leaving an extra two inches beyond the repair area.

 - Blend the resin-like it’s written on the label, and then clean the bathtub surface outline with a cloth.

 - Put the cloth on the patch and brush strongly with plenty of resin to soak the fabric thoroughly.
 Do this on multiple layers, making each layer evening previous.

 - It would be great if you can do this also on the other back of the crack.
 With sand, you can lose higher grits until they become soft.
 If you want to match the hole with the existing color, be sure to paint it.
 Note, two-part epoxy can also be a good replacement material.